limadan/real-state-scrapper/docs/SCOPE.md

 - Handling anti-scraping mechanisms like CAPTCHAs and dynamic JavaScript-loaded content.
 - Storing the structured data into a centralized database.

 ### 3.3.
-Real-Time Email Notification System
+Weekly Email Notification System
-As soon as the scraper finds a new property that matches a user's saved criteria, the system will trigger an automated email.
+The system will send a weekly summary email to users.
-The email will contain a summary of the property's key details and a direct link to the original listing.
+This email will contain a digest of all new properties found during the week that match their saved criteria, with key details and direct links to the original listings.

 ### 3.4.
 Interactive Dashboard